- Sightseeing tour of UNESCO world heritage sites in Kathmandu.

-Everest View comfort trek Nepal is a five-day easy to moderate trek using comfortable lodges that are comparable to city hotel.
-Mount Everest National Park is the one of most popular destination for trekkers and climbers alike.
-Up until now trekking in this beautiful area involved either camping or staying at basic tea houses.
-Now it is possible to trek to this region using comfortable lodges with all the modern conveniences of attached bathrooms with running hot and cold water.
-They are also located well to give you a magnificent panorama of the Himalayas from the lodge itself.
+Mount Everest National Park is one of the most popular destinations for trekkers and climbers alike.
+Up until now, trekking in this beautiful area involved either camping or staying at basic tea houses.
+It has become possible to trek to this region using comfortable lodges with all the modern conveniences of attached bathrooms with running hot and cold water.
+Moreover, they are also well located to give you a magnificent panorama of the Himalayas from the lodge itself.

 Day 4: Phakding to Namche Bazaar (3440m) Approx. 12km/ 6hrs trek.
 Ascent 1300m - descent 500m